 - Roll out the biscuit dough to approximately 1-centimetre thickness, and cut out one round for each pot pie

-- Portion the mushroom mixture into individual oven-proof dishes, and top with a round of biscuit dough.
+- Portion the mushroom mixture into individual oven-proof dishes and top each one with a round of biscuit dough.